jundayw/laravel-tokenable/docs/en/configuration/token.md

 This option controls the default token driver used by the `TokenManager`.

 ::: tip
-You may choose between "hash" or "jwt" or register your own driver.
+You may choose between "hash" or "jwt" or [Custom Token Driver](../guide/extend-driver).
 :::

 ```php